kaust-rccl/ksl-docs/docs/source/quickstart.rst

-KSL has written a convinient utility called :ref:`Jobscript Generator <jobscript_generator>`.
+KSL has written a convenient utility called :ref:`Jobscript Generator <jobscript_generator>`.
-Use this template to create a jobscript and copy-paste it in a file in your SSH terminal on Shaheen, Ibex or Neser login nodes.
+Use this template to create a jobscript and copy-paste it in a file in your SSH terminal on Shaheen 3 or Ibex login nodes.

-If you get an error in regarding account specifcation, please  `email helpdesk <help@hpc.kaust.edu.sa>`_ with the your username and error and the jobscript.
+If you get an error in regarding account specification, please  :email:`helpdesk <help@hpc.kaust.edu.sa>` with the your username and error and the jobscript.